Steph799/Box-stock/README.md

 - Every box has a square bottom (be aware about the coordinates: you deal with bottom X heigh)
 - You can also see all the configurations that define all the stock management
 - The project has no UI.
 Just console
+- The project includes built-in data base for checking all the possibilities.